tommydroptables/Sams-Blog/README.md

 order

 # Format
-Bellow is the format that the blog-name.txt files shoud be in. <b> Note:
+Bellow is the format that the Blog1-name.txt files shoud be in. <b> Note:
 \<IMAGE-NAME> needs to include the type of the image e.g. ```test.jpg```</b>

 ```